Catching Up With Alumni

 Corey (Summers) Fake, Kutztown University, Class of 2015, B.A., History w/ PLG - M.A., Public Applied History, Southern New Hampshire University

-Corey is currently a Solicitor's Paralegal for Franklin County, PA.
-Previously, she held positions as a court reporter, a Notary Public, and a Historical Guide at Thaddeus Stevens' Blacksmith Shop.
+Corey is currently a Records Management Specialist at PSECU and a Notary Public.
+Previously, she was a Solicitor's Paralegal for Franklin County, PA and held positions as a court reporter, and a Historical Guide at Thaddeus Stevens' Blacksmith Shop.
 She was also named Harrisburg Magazine's Young Person of the Year in 2017.

 Amanda Zimmerman, Kutztown University, Class of 2010, B.A., History

 Kelly J. McManus, Kutztown University, Class of 2015, B.A., History - M.A., History, William Paterson University, Currently: Museum Attendant at the Dey Mansion

 Since graduating from Kutztown University in 2015, Kelly has used the knowledge and skills he acquired to earn a Master’s Degree in History from William Paterson University.
 Kelly has gone on to employ the professional conditioning he received from these two institutions at the Dey Mansion, a Historic House Museum which portrays the stay of George Washington at the home in 1780, during the American Revolution.
 "It's a great thing to find work in your field of study, and the experiences I’ve had at Kutztown really made that possible.
 The professors are passionate and dedicated to the students here.
 I wouldn’t have had the amount of success I did had it not been for their counsel and guidance.”

 Alyssa Brophy, Kutztown University, Class of 2018, B.A., History - M.A., History, M.S.
 Library Science, Simmons University